benzookapi/shopify-barebone-app-sample/README.md

 # Code structure
 ```
+--- App server as backend (Node.js) ----
-./app.js ...
+app.js ...
 Koa Node.js app for backend for app install endpoints, GraphQL API calls, and DB access, etc. No Shopify libraries or CLI generated code used.

-./package.json ... app.js used npm libaries.
+package.json ... app.js used npm libaries.

-./views ... holds index.html buit by Vite below to be rendered by app.js above on server side.
+views/ ... holds index.html rendered by app.js server code (for code running, this need replaced with Vite built one below).
+public/ ... holds static files hosted by app.js server code (for code running, this need replaced with Vite built one below).

+--- App client as frontend (React JS + CSS) ---
-./frontend ...
+frontend/ ...
 React code base to be built by Vite for app admin UI.
 All built code runs at the client = browser as minized JS + CSS.
-  ../index.html ... source of ./views/index.html to be built by Vite which renders the root React compoment, App.
+  ./index.html ... replaces views/index.html as a Vite built file which renders the root React compoment, App.
-  ../src ...
+  ./src/ ...
 React source code with JSX of Shopify App Bridge + Polaris.
+  ./public/ ...
+Static files used by React code.
-  ../package.json ...
+  ./package.json ...
 All React code used npm libraries and scripts for running Vite.
-  ../vite.config.js ...
+  ./vite.config.js ...
 Vite congfig file for building React code into real runnable minized JS + CSS on browsers.
 ```

 # How to run